cserpeter/js-memory-game/README.md

 # js-memory-game

-A basic version of the classic memory game Concentration.
+A "spooky" halloween themed version of the classic memory game Concentration.